 The servants of the landowner in this parable stand for the prophets God sent to Israel.
 The produce of the vineyard stands for their virtuous deeds.
 God sent his prophets from time to time seeking the spiritual outcome of God’s people.

 According to Isaiah 5:7b, God who gave exceptional care for Israel, “looked for justice, but found bloodshed; he looked for righteousness, but heard cries of distress.”
 They fell into idolatry and rebelled against God and his representatives.
 The Israelites persecuted prophets like Isaiah, Jeremiah, Zechariah, and many others.
 Just before the martyrdom of Stephen, he said: “Was there a prophet whom your fathers did not persecute?
-They killed those who foretold the coming of the Just One whom you have now betrayed and murdered” (Acts 7: 52).
+They killed those who foretold the coming of the Just One whom you have now betrayed and murdered” (Acts 7:52).
 When Jesus Christ came, the leaders of Israel had deviated from their call and were misguiding the people.
-In this parable, Jesus implies these leaders as the unfaithful and murderous tenants.
+In this parable, Jesus implies that these leaders are the unfaithful and murderous tenants of the parable.

 Though Israel maltreated God’s servants in the past, God was patient and continued sending more prophets.
 That lasted until John the Baptist’s mission.
 Thus God gave Israel several opportunities to repent.
 However, their cruelty continued.